by John Larmer

 High school math, with teacher (and BIE National Faculty member) Telannia Norfar at Northwest Classen High School, Oklahoma City, Oklahoma.
 Students meet members of the community who become their “clients” and advise them about their financial needs for college expenses, mortgages, and retirement.

-High school world history, with teacher (and BIE National Faculty member) Erin Brandvold at Impact Academy of Arts and Technology, Hayward, California.
+High school world history, with teacher (and BIE National Faculty member) Erin Brandvold at Impact Academy of Arts and Technology, Hayward, California, an Envision School.
 10th graders conduct a mock trial of various revolutions in history to determine if they actually helped the people of their nations.

 Water Quality Project

-High school chemistry, with teacher Rayhan Ahmed at Leaders High School, Brooklyn, New York.
+High school chemistry, with teacher Rayhan Ahmed at Leaders High School, Brooklyn, New York, which is in the EL Education network.
 11th graders learn about the water quality crisis in Flint, Michigan, and conduct lab experiments to determine what is the best corrosive inhibitor to prevent lead pipes from contaminating drinking water.
 They share their results with experts from various local organizations, write reports sent to grad students in Virginia and letters sent to government officials in Flint, and consider potential environmental racism issues in their own community.